leebyron/testcheck-js/integrations/mocha-testcheck/README.md

 });
 ```

-The `gen` global object is provided directly by `testcheck-js` and defines what
+The `gen` global object is provided directly by `testcheck` and defines what
 type of random values to generate.
 The test will be run numerous times with
 different random values, ensuring all expectations are met for every run.
 If a
 test expectation fails, then the test will re-run with "smaller" values until